-The ARDN collaborates with rural communities and community-based organizations struggling to address the shortage in affordable housing through ongoing partnerships.
-The ARDN has started a multi-stakeholder initiative to bring more affordable housing to rural communities.
-By promoting new partnerships across Canada and leveraging existing resources, this initiative will provide rural communities with tools and new ways of addressing a growing problem instead of downloading it to the urban centres.
+RDN has ongoing partnerships with rural communities and community-based organizations struggling to address the shortage in affordable housing.
+We have started a multi-stakeholder initiative to bring more affordable housing to rural communities.
+By promoting new partnerships across Canada and leveraging existing resources, this initiative will provide rural communities with tools and new ways of addressing a growing problem instead of transferring it to urban centres.

 Funded in part by the Government of Canada's Homelessness Partnering Strategy’s Innovative Solutions to Homelessness.

-This Guide was created with guidance from the National Advisory Committee - a group comprised of housing experts and individuals working together to address housing and homelessness issues from across the country - whose feedback and expertise informed the development process.
+This Guide was created with guidance from the National Advisory Committee (a group comprised of housing experts and individuals working together to address housing and homelessness issues across the country) whose feedback and expertise informed the development process.

 One of the first projects supported through this initiative is the YWCA Banff Courtyard Project.
-This 33 unit, 3-storey cost-effective project will meet net-zero targets for energy efficiency and provide affordable rental housing for up to 78 residents who face barriers to finding suitable accommodation.
+This 33-unit, 3-storey cost-effective project will produce net-zero greenhouse gas emissions and provide affordable rental housing for up to 78 residents who face barriers to finding suitable accommodation.
 The Courtyard Project will have at least four suites that are barrier-free for people with accessibility needs.

-Through the National Housing Strategy’s Affordable Housing Innovation Fund, the Government of Canada awarded $10 million to support the ARDN’s Sustainable Housing Initiative (SHI).
-This funding supports the development of at least 8 affordable housing projects that:
+Through the National Housing Strategy’s Affordable Housing Innovation Fund, the Government of Canada awarded $10 million to SHI for the development of at least 8 affordable housing projects that:

-This funding was also used to develop the step-by-step guide to developing affordable housing which can be found here:
+This funding was also used to develop the Step-by-Step Guide to Developing Affordable Housing.